Hyperion-21/pokecards_plus/README.md

 - Added a Deglyph event.
 - Changed evolution event to be multi use.
 - Included chances to get other generation starters from starting decks.
+- Added Gigantamax.
+- Added 4 new difficulty modes.
+- Added 2 new environment cards.
+- Added 2 new glyphs.
+- Fixed Legendaries

 To build this mod:
 - Clone the repo onto your computer